fujibo/poseHG/README.md

 python demo.py --gpu 0 --image filename --model ./model.npz
 ```

+## multi person
-Or, if you have some people in an image, you have an option to detect people followed by estimating poses.
+If you have some people in an image, you have an option to detect people followed by estimating poses.

 ```bash
 python demo_multi_person.py --gpu 0 --image filename --model ./model.npz